sahilnanda1995/streamlit-fr-arbs/README.md

 To add support for a new exchange:

-1. Create a new client in `api/new_exchange.py`
+1. Add a new function in `api/endpoints.py` with `@st.cache_data` decorator
-2. Extend the base client: `class NewExchangeClient(BaseAPIClient)`
+2. Add API configuration constants to `config/constants.py`
-3. Add processing logic in `data/processing.py`
+3. Add processing logic in `data/processing.py` to handle the exchange data format
-4. Update constants in `config/constants.py`
+4. Update exchange name mappings in `config/constants.py`
-5. Modify display logic in `utils/formatting.py`
+5. Modify display logic in `utils/formatting.py` if needed

 ### Testing

-The modular structure makes testing easy:
+The functional structure makes testing easy:

 - **Unit Tests**: Each module can be tested independently
-- **API Mocking**: Base client supports easy mocking for tests
+- **API Mocking**: HTTP utilities support easy mocking for tests
-- **Data Validation**: Models provide type safety and validation
+- **Data Validation**: Business models provide type safety and validation
+- **Caching**: Function-level caching with Streamlit's `@st.cache_data`

 ## 📝 Configuration